Economic and Political Overview

 Executive Power

 The King is both the Chief of State and the head of the Government.
 The monarchy is hereditary.
 The Council of Ministers (cabinet) is appointed by the Monarch and includes many royal family members.
-The Council of Ministers has both legislative and executive powers, subject to the King's approval.
+The Council of Ministers does exercise both executive and legislative functions, but the legislative power is heavily tied to the King's authority and Islamic law.
+All decisions and regulations issued by the Council require the King’s approval to be enacted.

 Legislative Power